vyrjana/DearEIS/documentation/plot-mpl.md

 If no title is provided, then the circuit description code (and label of the DataSet) is used instead.
 - `fig`: The matplotlib.figure.Figure instance to use when plotting the data.
 - `axes`: A list of matplotlib.axes.Axes instances to use when plotting the data.
+- `num_per_decade`: The number of points per decade to use when plotting the line for the fit (i.e., it affects how smooth or angular the line looks).

 _Returns_